DisruptivelyUseful/handheld-light-graffiti/README.md

 Any light source can work, but LED flashlights are the cheapest, smallest, safest option as they don’t produce a lot of heat that could melt or ignite your stencil.

-In this build, we used an “UltraFire C8 1000 lumen ‘tactical’ flashlight”, which we got on Amazon a few years ago for around $20.
-The brighter the better, but a 1000 lumen rated flashlight with a fresh battery can throw a remarkably large and clear image in reasonable darkness.
-We have found essentially the same flashlight from a different supplier since then, and link to it at the bottom of this section.
+In this build, we used a 1000 lumin "tactical" flashlight that we got on Amazon a few years ago for around $20.
+The brighter the better, but a 1000 lumen rated flashlight with a fresh 18650 battery can throw a remarkably large and clear image in reasonable darkness.
+We have found essentially the same flashlight from a different supplier since then, and link to flashlights we know work at the bottom of this section.

 Speaking of batteries, the flashlights that use rechargeable lithium “18650” style batteries are a great option, because 6-8 useable 18650 cells can be recovered from old laptop batteries, and a single 18650 can power one of these flashlights for 4-7 hours.
 It’s ok if it uses regular batteries too.

-You will probably want extra batteries on you to last the night, so having a battery charger and extra batteries is a great investment.
+You will probably want extra batteries on you to last the night, so having a 18650 battery charger and extra reachargeable 18650 batteries is a really great investment.
+These are easily found online.

 It doesn’t matter so much which brand of flashlight you use, but we learned the hard way that some LED flashlights use a parabolic reflector to focus the light, and some use a plastic lens.
-Both work fine for use as a flashlight, but for use as a projector.
-The ones with parabolic reflectors work WAY better, because they hold the stencil much further away from the hot LED, and because they don’t complicate the optics.
+Both work fine for use as a flashlight, but for use as a projector the ones with parabolic reflectors work WAY better, because they hold the stencil much further away from the hot LED and because they don’t complicate the optics.

-The ones with reflectors look like this:
+The ones with reflectors (good!) look like this:

 ![](images/reflector.jpg)